A-level: AAA including Physics and Mathematics.

 Find out more about Access to Leeds and alternative admissions.

-Typical Access to Leeds A Level offer: BBB including Physics and Mathematics.
+Typical Access to Leeds A Level offer: ABB including Physics and Mathematics.
 Excluding General Studies and Critical Thinking.

 If you do not have the formal qualifications for immediate entry to one of our degrees, you may be able to progress through a foundation year.
 We offer a Studies in Science with Foundation Year BSc for students without a science background at A-level and an Interdisciplinary Science with Foundation Year BSc for applicants who meet specific widening participation criteria.